New Year's Eve: Ukraine

 The main public celebration is held at Maidan Nezalezhnosti in Kyiv, including concerts and a fireworks display.
 For 2013–14, amid the Euromaidan movement, it also included a world record attempt at the largest simultaneous singing of a national anthem.
 New Year's Eve also coincides with Malanka, a folk custom that has similarities to mummering.

 Under Soviet rule, Ukrainian New Year's celebrations were patterned off the secular Novy God traditions, with Christmas (which, among those who practice Eastern Christianity, is held on 7 January) officially considered abolished—if not celebrated in secret by those opposed to the communist regime.
 Christmas regained prominence after the dissolution, with figures such as Grandfather Frost eventually being displaced by Western figures such as Saint Nicholas and Santa Claus, and traditions associated with Novy God have been demonized by Ukrainians amid the Russo-Ukrainian War and the 2014 annexation of Crimea—such as yolka (New Year's trees) and the Soviet film The Irony of Fate (which was pulled by STB in 2015 as part of the Boycott Russian Films campaign, citing a lead actress who had been blacklisted by the Ukraine government for her support of the annexation).

 United Kingdom

 England

+The London Eye serves as a focal point for London's New Year's fireworks.

-The most prominent New Year's Eve (Old Year's Night) celebration in England is that of Central London, where the arrival of midnight is greeted with the chimes of Big Ben and it is televised on major British television networks including BBC One and ITV 1.
-In recent years, a major fireworks display has also been held, with fireworks launched from the nearby London Eye Ferris wheel.
+The most prominent New Year's Eve (Old Year's Night) celebration in England is that of Central London, where the arrival of midnight is greeted with the chimes of Big Ben.
+Since 2004, a major fireworks display has also been held, with fireworks launched from the South Bank of the River Thames, and from the nearby London Eye observation wheel.
 On New Year's Eve 2010, an estimated 250,000 spectators gathered to view an eight-minute fireworks display around and above the London Eye which was, for the first time, set to a musical soundtrack.
 A drone show was added to the fireworks for the first time in 2021.

 Other major New Year events are held in the cities of Birmingham, Manchester, Leeds, Liverpool, and Newcastle.

+According to Thomas Lupton in the 16th century, a New Year's Eve tradition was to cover a leaf of ivy set in a dish of water, and check it five days later.
+A healthy leaf was said to predict a good year for the participant.